MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profiles.md

 ## Device restrictions

 [Device restrictions](device-restrictions-configure.md) controls security, hardware, data sharing, and more settings on the devices.
 For example, create a device restriction profile that prevents iOS/iPadOS device users from using the device camera.
+Additionally, you could create a device restriction profile that manages access to the App store or restricts certain apps from being installed on the device.
+Other examples include restricting device users from viewing corporate documents in unmanaged apps, requiring a password to access the device, or requiring devices to use only Wi-Fi networks set up via configuration profiles.

 This feature supports: